Microsoft/azure-docs.cs-cz/articles/active-directory-b2c/active-directory-b2c-user-migration.md

     }
     ```

-### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Krok 4,2: nasazení webové aplikace do Azure App Service
+### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Step 4.2: Deploy your web application to Azure App Service

-V Průzkumník řešení klikněte pravým tlačítkem myši na `AADB2C.UserMigration.API`a vyberte publikovat....
-Při publikování na Azure App Service postupujte podle pokynů.
-Další informace najdete v tématu [nasazení aplikace do Azure App Service][AppService-Deploy].
+In Solution Explorer, right-click on the `AADB2C.UserMigration.API`, select "Publish...".
+Follow the instructions to publish to Azure App Service.
+For more information, see [Deploy your app to Azure App Service][AppService-Deploy].

-### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Krok 4,3: přidejte do své zásady technický profil a ověření technického profilu.
+### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Step 4.3: Add a technical profile and technical profile validation to your policy

-1. V Průzkumník řešení rozbalte položku položky řešení a otevřete soubor zásad *TrustFrameworkExtensions.
-XML* .
+1. In Solution Explorer, expand "Solution Items", and open the *TrustFrameworkExtensions.xml* policy file.
-1. Změňte `TenantId``PublicPolicyUri` a `<TenantId>` pole z `yourtenant.onmicrosoft.com` na název vašeho tenanta.
+1. Change `TenantId`, `PublicPolicyUri` and `<TenantId>` fields from `yourtenant.onmicrosoft.com` to the name of your tenant.
-1. V rámci elementu `<TechnicalProfile Id="login-NonInteractive">` nahraďte všechny instance `ProxyIdentityExperienceFrameworkAppId` a `IdentityExperienceFrameworkAppId` identifikátory aplikací nakonfigurovaných v části [Začínáme s vlastními zásadami][B2C-GetStartedCustom].
+1. Under the `<TechnicalProfile Id="login-NonInteractive">` element, replace all instances of `ProxyIdentityExperienceFrameworkAppId` and `IdentityExperienceFrameworkAppId` with the Application IDs configured in [Getting started with custom policies][B2C-GetStartedCustom].
-1. Pod uzlem `<ClaimsProviders>` vyhledejte následující fragment kódu XML.
-Změňte hodnotu `ServiceUrl` tak, aby odkazovala na adresu URL Azure App Service.
+1. Under the `<ClaimsProviders>` node, find the following XML snippet.
+Change the value of `ServiceUrl` to point to your Azure App Service URL.

     ```XML
     <ClaimsProvider>